Antoine-Bollinger/bricolo/README.md

 When you run the migrate command, Bricolo will follow these steps:

-1. **Verify Database Connection**: Bricolo will check if it can connect to the specified database server using the credentials from .env.
-If the database specified in DB_NAME does not already exist, it will be created.
+1. **Verify Database Connection**: Bricolo will check if it can connect to the specified database server using the credentials from `.env`.
+If the database specified in `DB_NAME` does not already exist, it will be created.

-2. **Locate SQL Dump File**: Bricolo will first check for a custom SQL dump file path in APP_DUMP_SQL.
+2. **Locate SQL Dump File**: Bricolo will first check for a custom SQL dump file path in `APP_DUMP_SQL`.
 If this variable is set and the file exists, it will be used for the migration.
-Otherwise, Bricolo will fall back to the default src/Data/dump_sql.txt.
+Otherwise, Bricolo will fall back to the default `src/Data/templates/populate.sql`.

 3. **Execute SQL Commands**: Bricolo will read the SQL commands from the selected dump file and execute them in sequence to set up tables and insert any predefined data.